What is a toxic relationship with drama?

 I’ve discovered one way to calm your emotions is to understand them.

-You can calm your emotions when you understand why you feel the way you do about certain people and situations and resolve the underlying cause of distress.
+Understanding why you feel the way you do about certain people and situations and resolving the underlying cause of distress can calm your emotions.

-The longer you hold a grudge or harbor feelings of resentment and hatred, the greater your risk of operating from a place of emotional hurt.
+The longer you hold a grudge or harbor resentment and hatred, the greater your risk of operating from a place of emotional hurt.

 When you spend time alone in self-reflection and use reflective writing to release your thoughts and feelings, you better understand yourself and your emotions.

 You discover the why and what answers to quiet your emotions.
-When your feelings are calm, you don’t act from emotional hurt and make healthy relationship choices.
+When you feel calm, you don’t act from emotional hurt and make healthy relationship choices.

 #4 Make Healthy Relationship Choices